Do Go On - 541 - The Freedom House Ambulance Service

 Then, in 1970, a new mayor took office.

-Pete Flaredy was tall and broad-shouldered the son of Irish immigrants.
+the son of Irish immigrants.

-Oh, another napo baby.
+Oh, another Nepo baby.

 I'm losing control of what that means.